Transforming Research and Clinical Knowledge in Traumatic Brain Injury

 Effective treatment of traumatic brain injury (TBI) remains one of the greatest unmet needs in public health.
 After 3 decades of failed clinical trials, a new approach is needed.
 Our proposal, Transforming Research and Clinical Knowledge in Traumatic Brain Injury (TRACK-TBI), establishes a public-private partnership of experienced TBI investigators, and philanthropic and industry collaborators, who share a mission to accelerate TBI research.
 TRACK-TBI will create a large, high quality database that integrates clinical, imaging, proteomic, genomic, and outcome biomarkers to establish more precise methods for TBI diagnosis and prognosis, refine outcome assessment, and compare the effectiveness and costs of TBI care.

-We hypothesize that this approach will permit investigators to better characterize and stratify patients, allow meaningful comparisons of treatments and outcomes, and improve the next generation of clinical trials.
-We have built on the TRACK-TBI Pilot study (NCT01565551) and our team's precompetitive collaboration, forged by participation in the TBI Common Data Elements project (TBI-CDE) and the International TBI Research Initiative (InTBIR).
-Having provided the index dataset for the Federal Interagency TBI Research database (FITBIR), we now propose the following Specific Aims:
+The Investigators hypothesize that this approach will permit investigators to better characterize and stratify patients, allow meaningful comparisons of treatments and outcomes, and improve the next generation of clinical trials.
+The Investigators have built on the TRACK-TBI Pilot study (NCT01565551) and our team's precompetitive collaboration, forged by participation in the TBI Common Data Elements project (TBI-CDE) and the International TBI Research Initiative (InTBIR).
+Having provided the index dataset for the Federal Interagency TBI Research database (FITBIR), the Investigators now propose the following Specific Aims: